-Additional surgery may be required to treat some of these complications.
-You may also need additional surgery if the outcome of the surgery doesn't match your expectations.
+You may need additional surgery to treat some of these complications.
+You may also need additional surgery if the outcome of septoplasty doesn't match your expectations.
 Talk to your doctor about your specific risks before surgery.

 How you prepare

-Before scheduling septoplasty, you must meet with your surgeon to discuss benefits and risks of the surgery.
+Before scheduling septoplasty, you'll meet with your surgeon to discuss benefits and risks of the surgery.
 This meeting generally includes:

 - Your medical history.
-Your doctor asks questions about conditions you have or have had, as well as any current medications or supplements that you're taking.
+Your doctor will ask about conditions you have or have had, as well as any current medications or supplements that you're taking.

 - A physical examination.
-Your doctor conducts a physical examination, including any relevant testing.
-He or she also inspects your skin and the inside and outside of your nose.
+You'll have a physical exam, including any relevant tests.
+The doctor will inspect your skin and the inside and outside of your nose.

 - Photographs.
 Someone from your doctor's office may take photographs of your nose from different angles.
-Your doctor may use these photos for discussion before septoplasty or for reference during and after surgery.
+Your doctor can use these photos for discussion before septoplasty or for reference during and after surgery.

 - A discussion of your expectations.
 You and your doctor should talk about your expectations.
-He or she explains what septoplasty can and can't do for you and what your results might be.
+He or she will explain what septoplasty can and can't do for you and what your results might be.

 Food and medications

-Avoid medications containing aspirin or ibuprofen (Advil, Motrin IB, others) for about two weeks before surgery and after surgery.
+Avoid medications containing aspirin or ibuprofen (Advil, Motrin IB, others) before and after surgery.
 These medications may increase bleeding.
 Take only those medications approved or prescribed by your surgeon.